maxkratt/FishNet-Documentation/guides/features/network-communication/synchronizing/customizing-behavior.md

 private void Awake()
 {
-    //This would result in errors at runtime.
+    // This would result in errors at runtime.

-    //Do not make a SyncType into a new instance _myInt = new();
+    // Do not make a SyncType into a new instance _myInt = new();
-    //Do not set a SyncType to another instance.
+    // Do not set a SyncType to another instance.
     _myInt = _someOtherDeclaredSyncVar.
 }
 ```